Call Us for a Free Consultation

 Prohibited Areas for Firearms

-Even with a valid permit, firearms are prohibited in specific locations across Nevada, including:
+Even with open or concealed carry rights, firearms are prohibited in certain locations, including:

 Firearm Transportation Laws